Far-right politics in Serbia: Serbian Party Oathkeepers

 Formed in 2012, the Serbian Party Oathkeepers (SSZ) has been described as a far-right political party.'
 Milica Đurđević Stamenkovski has been the main spokesperson of the party since its formation.
-SSZ had attacked non-governmental organisations (NGOs) and labelled them as "foreign mercenaries".'
+SSZ had attacked non-governmental organisations (NGOs) and labelled them "foreign mercenaries".'
 SSZ has also been aided by the ruling Serbian Progressive Party (SNS).
-It had cooperated with the Italian Lega Nord party and had meetings with United Russia.
+It has cooperated with the Italian Lega Nord party and has had meetings with United Russia.
 In 2016, its representatives met with Sergey Lavrov during his visit to Belgrade.

 An ultranationalist party, SSZ promotes socially conservative views and opposes immigration.
-SSZ has been a vocal supporter of historical revisionism; it had claimed that "Serbians have been victims of the West" and has supported the revision of history textbooks.
+SSZ has been a vocal supporter of historical revisionism; claiming that "Serbians have been victims of the West" and supporting the revision of history textbooks.
 It opposes Serbia joining the European Union and wants to establish closer ties with Russia.
-It had regularly participated in parliamentary elections, although it only managed to cross the threshold after the 2022 election.
-It lost participation in the 2023 election but Đurđević Stamenkovski became a government minister in 2024.
+It has regularly participated in parliamentary elections, although it only managed to cross the threshold after the 2022 election.
+It lost participation in the 2023 election, but Đurđević Stamenkovski became a government minister in 2024.